Talkin' World War III Blues: Background and recording

 "Talkin' World War III Blues" belongs to the comical "talking blues" genre that was popularized by Dylan's idol Woody Guthrie.
 It was one of the last songs recorded for The Freewheelin' Bob Dylan and was a replacement for "Talkin' John Birch Paranoid Blues", which had been rejected by Columbia Records.
 The song is a satire of the Cold War and then-pervasive fears and anxieties held by many Americans about the possibility of a third World War.
 In their book Bob Dylan All the Songs: The Story Behind Every Track, authors Philippe Margotin and Jean-Michel Guesdon note that Dylan "denounces the weaknesses" of and ridicules everyone in the song: psychiatrists, conservatives and even the narrator himself.

 Live performances

 Dylan played the song no fewer than 31 times in concert between 1963 and 1965 (the exact number is not known because not all of his set lists from this era are extant).
 A live version from 1963 was officially released on the album In Concert – Brandeis University 1963.
 A partial version of a live performance from 1965, with altered lyrics that reference T. S. Eliot and Donovan, can be seen in D. A. Pennebaker's 1967 documentary Don't Look Back.

+Dylan frequently altered the song's topical and literary references in live performance.
+The "Rock-A-Day Johnny" passage in the studio recording was rewritten in different performances to refer to Fabian, Martha and the Vandellas, and Donovan.
+Dylan similarly varied the attribution of the saying near the song's conclusion: Abraham Lincoln in the recorded version was replaced in different performances by Carl Sandburg, Robert Frost, and T. S. Eliot.